UBC-NLP/dlr/README.md

 ## 4. Prerequisites:

 * Knwoledge of basic deep learning methods (as demonstrated by course work or at least one publication).
 Students who have taken [[Deep Learning for Natural Language Processing](https://github.com/UBC-NLP/deeplearning-nlp2018)] satisfy pre-requisites.
-In rare cases, students vetted by a Professor or a student who took [[DLNLP](https://github.com/UBC-NLP/deeplearning-nlp2018)] will be allowed to register.
+Students vetted by a) a Professor or b) another student who took [[DLNLP](https://github.com/UBC-NLP/deeplearning-nlp2018)] will be allowed to register.

 ## 5. Format of the course:
 •	This is not a regular course.
 Rather, this is a directed research/reading course that will operate in a seminar fashion where students and the instructor meet twice a week to read and discuss novel research papers.
 Some sessions will be focused on engineering.
 Presentations will rotate among students, with enough prior time for preparation.
 This course has no homework.
 Output will be a research paper by the end of the semester.